-It’s the middle of the night, as usual, and I am pondering where I am on this “journey to beautiful.”
-Life in the last year has been such a whirlwind of work, school, church, and family crises that somewhere along the way I’ve become lost in the madness of it all.
+It’s the middle of the night, and true to form, I am over-thinking life.
+The past year has been such a whirlwind of work, school, church, and family crises that somewhere along the way I’ve become lost in the madness of it all.
 My 12 year-old asked me the other day if I was still writing my “book.”
 I had to smile.
 Kids have such confidence in the abilities of their parents.

 I love to write.
 I’m an English teacher.
 It’s what we do.
 It is how I breathe in and out.
 And normally, it is how I process.
 But somewhere along the way in the last year or so, I have become a little disillusioned with life not going according to plan.
 At some point, when I realized I couldn’t change how things were going, I stopped trying, changed gears, and switched over to survival mode.

 In survival mode, you just go with the flow and do whatever it takes to keep life from careening off the road and having a head-on collision with whatever happens to be in the way.

 Do you know what I’m talking about?
 Merely surviving is just trying to make it through one day in hopes that the next will be a little better.

 It’s washing a load off the top of the ever-growing mountain of laundry so it doesn’t get so tall it topples over into the hallway where nobody will be able to walk around it.